bsnes-emu/bsnes/docs/interface/higan-settings.md

 to exit the "Press a key or button to map..." mode without actually mapping anything.

-The "Rumble" setting
+**Note:**
+Consoles in the Game Boy family include a Rumble "input" which is really more of an output.
-for the Game Boy
-and Game Boy Advance
+See [Rumble Compatibility for Game Boy (Color)][gbcrumble] and [Rumble Compatibility for Game Boy Advance][gbarumble] for details.

-is treated like a button,
-and can be mapped to a PC gamepad.
-When the emulated Game Boy Advance tries to use the rumble feature of the Game Boy Player, higan will turn on the force-feedback of whatever gamepad the mapped button is part of.
+[gbcrumble]: ../notes.md#rumble-compatibility-for-game-boy-color
+[gbarumble]: ../notes.md#rumble-compatibility-for-game-boy-advance

 **Note:**
 Once you've configured which computer inputs